-Brasstown Waterfall Series Trail is a 0.9 mile out and back trail located near Westminster, SC that features a waterfall and is rated as moderate.
+Brasstown Waterfall Series Trail is a 0.9 mile out and back trail located near Westminster, South Carolina that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.

 Very pretty falls but the trail is a bit dangerous in areas.